pcafrica/advanced_programming_2025-2026/exercises/01/01-intro_unix.md

 # Exercise 3: creating a backup script

-In this exercise, you'll create a Bash script that automates the process of creating a backup of a specified directory.
+In this exercise, you'll create a shell script that automates the process of creating a backup of a specified directory.
 The script should accomplish the following tasks:

 1. Receive the directory to backup as an input argument.
 2. Create a timestamped backup folder inside a specified backup directory.